 I want you to stop letting other people dictate what success means for you and decide for yourself.
 No comparing yourself to others.
 No striving to earn more than Susie Jones down the street with her protein shakes and green wrap things.
 Just you and your own personal goals to achieve what success means to you.

 It’s going to be different for every single person that visits this page.

 - Success could mean $300 a month to keep the electric paid and the water turned on.

-- Success could mean $1,000 a month to pay your mortgage.
+- In a blog post OnQFinancial wrote, that success could mean $1,000 a month to pay your mortgage.

 - Success could mean having five clients.